 Tasks and Activities:

-Participate fully in developing, maintaining and modifying engineering processes and procedures in assigned areas in response to technical developments and operational need.
+Participate fully in developing, maintaining and modifying Naval Architecture processes and procedures in assigned areas in response to technical developments and operational need.

-Carry out relatively complex technical analyses and investigations, including evaluation and selection of technical options, and prepare reports with suggested recommendations to support the resolution of problems and the improvement of engineering capability.
+Carry out technical analyses and investigations, including evaluation and selection of technical options, and prepare reports with suggested recommendations to support the design of improvements.

-Make engineering decisions within own sphere of responsibility and delegated authority.
+Make Naval Architecture and/or Structural Engineering decisions within own sphere of responsibility and delegated authority.

-Typically degree qualified, likely to be in a technology, engineering or science related discipline.
+Typically degree qualified (not essential), likely to be in a technology, engineering or science related discipline

-Meet the requirements for registration as Chartered Engineer with the Engineering Council and preferably be a member of a relevant Professional Body.
+Working towards the requirements for registration as Incorporated Engineer or Chartered Engineer with the Engineering Council

-Possesses in-depth knowledge of the fundamentals within current discipline.
+Possesses good knowledge of most aspects within current discipline